 In order to return to Bridal Veil Falls we had to drive down the narrow road a short way before finding a place to turn around.
 This time there was plenty of available parking.
 Walking behind the falls is allowed but cars can no longer drive behind them.

 After returning to Georgia we had one more waterfall to see.
-Sylvan Falls is located next to the Sylvan Falls Mill Bed and Breakfast in Mountain City just a few miles beyond the campground.
+Sylvan Falls is located next to the Sylvan Falls Mill Bed and Breakfast in Mountain City just a few miles beyond the campground where we were staying.

 Four waterfalls in one day!
 All were easily accessible with no strenuous hiking involved.